gabe00122/personal-site/src/posts/memory.md

 <VideoPlayer
     url="/blog/memorycomm/return_center.mp4"
     description="Demo 1: Find & Return"
-    alt="A video of agents coordinating to dig through walls to reach a hidden goal location in the center of the map" />
+    alt="Multiple agents navigate a hand-crafted maze, digging through walls to converge on a hidden flag at the center of the map"
+/>

 These agents haven't been trained on this map, have separate memory and rewards and yet surprisingly quickly they seem to come to a collective decision that they should explore the center of the map even though it is more costly then exploring the outside.